centreon/centreon-plugins/centreon-plugins/docs/en/developer/guide.rst

     $self->{output}->exit();
   }

-In this example, we check a snmp OID that we compare to warning and critical thresholds.
+In this example, we check a SNMP OID that we compare to warning and critical thresholds.
 There are the methods which we use:

 * get_leef        : get a SNMP value from an OID